Buy a van that means business

 Next thing to think about is space.
 Work out how much you need for tools, long ladders and any wide items you might carry.
 Many vans come with nifty storage options, too.

 Travelling far?
 If you really clock up the miles on business, you may want a 6-speed transmission, and a higher spec so you can get to work with a little more comfort and entertainment.
-Or if you’re looking for even more versatility, efficiency and comfort, check out the 8-speed automatic transmissions on Vauxhall vans.
+Or if you’re looking for even more versatility, efficiency and comfort, check out the 8-speed automatic transmissions or diesel engines on Vauxhall vans.

 If you frequently travel to new places, an integrated sat nav will be handy, too.